google/gsocguides/pages/student/06-writing_a_proposal.md

 **Follow the Rules**

-Most organizations accept only plain text applications.
-Most organizations have a required application format.
-Many organizations have application length limits.
-In general, organizations _will_ throw out your proposal if you fail to conform to these guidelines.
-If you feel you _must_ have graphical or interactive content associated with your application, put just this content (not a copy of your proposal) on the web and provide an easy-to-type URL.
-Do not expect reviewers to follow this link.
+You will need to generate a PDF version of your proposal to upload.

+Many organizations have a required application format or other guidlines including application length limits.
+In general, organizations _will_ throw out your proposal if you fail to conform to any guidelines they specify.

+You should take the time to polish your proposal.
+Make it look professional, and be sure to have detailed information about your plans.

 ## Submit a Proposal early